CQCL/pytket-docs/docs/manual/manual_circuit.md

 These Pauli gadget circuits have interesting algebraic properties which are useful for circuit optimisation.

 A Pauli gadget can be expressed as $V \, A \, V^\dagger$ where $V$ is the the circuit composed of CX gates and single qubit basis rotations on the right hand side of the Rz gate and $A$ is the Rz gate itself.
-This observation allows one to construct controlled Pauli gadgets much more efficently.
-See the [blog post](https://tket.quantinuum.com/blog/posts/controlled_gates/) on the {py:class}`~pytket.circuit.ConjugationBox` construct for more details.
+This observation allows one to construct controlled Pauli gadgets much more efficiently.
+See the [blog post](https://docs.quantinuum.com/tket/blog/posts/controlled_gates/) on the {py:class}`~pytket.circuit.ConjugationBox` construct for more details.

 For further discussion see the research publication on phase gadget synthesis [^cite_cowt2020].
-Ideas from this paper are implemented in TKET as the [OptimisePhaseGadgets](https://tket.quantinuum.com/api-docs/passes.html#pytket.passes.OptimisePhaseGadgets) and [PauliSimp](https://tket.quantinuum.com/api-docs/passes.html#pytket.passes.PauliSimp) optimisation passes.
+Ideas from this paper are implemented in TKET as the {py:class}`~pytket.passes.OptimisePhaseGadgets` and {py:class}`~pytket.passes.PauliSimp` optimisation passes.

 ### Phase Polynomials